INTRODUCTION : the goal of

 Inet Addr is like 192.168.0.xxx as in this

 example.
 It is not the broadcast address

-- For next configuration steps it is easier to
+For next configuration steps you better

 - Distributed Linux system image has been reduced to